-Sensory Coping Strategies for Kids
+Coping Strategies for Kids

-Coping strategies benefit children and adults!
+Having a set of coping skills benefit children and adults!
 Every one of us has stress or worries in some manner or another.
 Children with sensory processing issues, anxiety, or social emotional struggles know the stress of frustration to situations.
 It’s no surprise that some of these issues like sensory processing disorder and anxiety are linked.

 So, how can we help with stress and frustrations?
 One tool is having a set of sensory coping strategies available to use in these situations.